How To Use A Capsule Wardrobe to Save Time & Money

 What A Capsule Wardrobe Looks Like

 There is no “right” way to create a capsule wardrobe.
-As long as you have downsized your closet to a manageable number of clothes that you love and you plan on wearing in a rotation, you are good to go.
+You are good to go as long as you have downsized your closet to a manageable number of clothes you love and plan on wearing in a rotation.
 The entire purpose behind creating something like this is to make your life a little easier.
 As long as your capsule(s) accomplishes that, you did it “right”.

 Use the breakdown below as a guideline to get to the coveted number of 37 for your capsule wardrobe (please tweak it for your needs):